-Repurpose an old sneaker to make a DIY cement planter.
+A tutorial for how to repurpose an old sneaker to make a DIY cement sneaker planter.

 This is a good project for making a quick and unique planter and if this interests you, then you might also like my cement balloon planter.